heksaani/InnuendoCliCpouta/README.md

    **Note**: All users have home folders (/home/user_name).
 However, the home folder space is very limited and requires frequent self-cleaning.
 One should not download any data to home folders.

 - **Launching workflows**:Please make sure that you have done the following preparation before launching workflows:
-    - You have downloaded samples to a dedicated directory (/mnt/rv_data/use_name/ftp or /mnt/thl/user_name/ftp ) on Innuendo2 machine.
+    - You have downloaded samples to a dedicated directory (/mnt/rv_data/use_name/ftp or /mnt/thl/user_name/ftp ) on InnuendoCLI machine.
 You may want to create subfolders corresponding to  each sbatch run under ftp folder (e.g., /mnt/rv_data/use_name/ftp/ecoli_samples for e-coli samples).
     - You have created input metadata file for nextflow job.
 Creation of matadata input file requires some attention from your side.
 One example is created in the metadata_example.csv file in this GitHub folder.
 Please be familiar with restrictions associated with different metadata fields.

    **Usage:**